This is the first of a two part series

 The two interviewed hundreds of teens from across the United States.
 Since teens spend so much of each day connecting online, many adults worry that kids no longer know how to communicate in person.
 In fact, boyd and Marwick found the opposite was true.

 Teens want to hang out together, boyd says.
 Social networks let them do that, even when their lives are too busy — or too restricted — to meet up in person.
 Even teens who have the time and freedom to hang out with their friends may have a hard time finding places to do so.
 Teens used to head to malls, movie theaters or parks.
 But many of these places discourage kids from hanging out.
 Changes like these make it much harder for teens to keep up with each others’ lives.
-Social media helps to fill that gap.
+Social media can help to fill that gap.

 But, the researchers add, there are important differences between hanging out on social media and spending time together in person.